stylekit/stylekit.github.io/_posts/_2017-03-04-AppCode-first-impressions.md

 - MY entire complicated "Ultimate SPM workflow" worked out of the box just adding the project folder to AppCode

 ## Cons:
 - It's Eclipse.
-Its java.
+It's java.
 - TextExpander doesn't work, will try to find a solution for this!
+- XCode Tree-view collapses if you do something in AppCode.

+## Gotchas:

+- Your personal AppCode concierge	(cmd + shift + A) it basically list all available commands and is searchable